luisgg98/DSFiware-hackathon/assets/docs/README-consumer.md

     - [Issue VCs using a browser](#issue-vcs-using-a-browser)
   - [Bottom line](#bottom-line)

-Any participant willing to consume services provided by the data space will require a minimum infrastructure that will enable the management of Verifiable Credentials besides a Decentralized Identifier that will constitue the signing mechanism to authenticate any message, any request made by the consumer.
+Any participant willing to consume services offered at the data space will require a minimum infrastructure to enable the management of **Verifiable Credentials (VCs)** and a **Decentralized Identifier (DID)** that will be the identity of the consumer used to sign any VC request issued by it made by the consumer.
-This section describes the steps and the components to be deployed.
+This section describes the components and the steps deploy a consumer's infrastructure.

 ## Decentralized Identifiers
 **Decentralized Identifiers (DIDs)** are a new type of digital identifier designed to give users control over their own digital identities.
 Unlike traditional identifiers like email addresses or usernames, DIDs are decentralized and do not rely on a centralized authority for creation or verification.